 Mentions.
-We find that 46% of trolls' tweets include mentions (i.e., @user appears in the tweet) to 8.5K unique Twitter users.
+We find that 46% of trolls' tweets include mentions to 8.5K unique Twitter users.
 This percentage is much higher for the random baseline users (80%, to 41K users).
-Table 5 reports the 20 top mentions we find in tweets from Russian trolls and baseline users.
+Table 4 reports the 20 top mentions we find in tweets from Russian trolls and baseline users.
 We find several Russian accounts, like 'leprasorium' (a popular Russian account that mainly posts memes) in 2% of the mentions, as well as popular politicians like 'realDonaldTrump' (0.6%).
-The practice of mentioning politicians on Twitter may reflect an underlying strategy to mutate users' opinions regarding a particular political topic, which has been also studied in previous work [3].
+The practice of mentioning politicians on Twitter may reflect an underlying strategy to mutate users' opinions regarding a particular political topic, which has been also studied in previous work [2].

 URLs.
 We then analyze the URLs included in the tweets.
 First of all, we note that 53% of the trolls' tweets include at least a URL, compared to only 27% for the random baseline.
 There is an extensive presence of URL shorteners for both datasets, e.g., bit.ly (12% for trolls and 26% for the baseline) and ift.tt (10% for trolls and 2% for the baseline), therefore, in November 2017, we visit each URL to obtain the final URL after all redirections.

-In Fig. 6, we plot the CDF of the number of URLs per unique domain.
+In Fig. 5, we plot the CDF of the number of URLs per unique domain.
 We observe that Russian trolls disseminate more URLs in their tweets compared to the baseline.
-This might indicate that Russian trolls include URLs to increase their credibility and positive user perception; indeed, [10] show that adding a URL in a tweet correlates with higher credibility scores.
-Also, in Table 6, we report the top 20 domains for both Russian trolls and the baseline.
+This might indicate that Russian trolls include URLs to increase their credibility and positive user perception; indeed, [9] show that adding a URL in a tweet correlates with higher credibility scores.
+Also, in Table 5, we report the top 20 domains for both Russian trolls and the baseline.
 Most URLs point to content within Twitter itself; 13% and 35%, respectively.
-Links to a number of popular social networks, such as YouTube (1.8% and 4.2%, respectively) and Instagram (1.5% and 1.9%) appear in both datasets.
-There are also a number of news outlets linked from trolls' tweets, e.g., Washington Post (0.7%), Seattle Times (0.7%), and state-sponsored news outlets like Russia Today (0.8%) in trolls' tweets, but much less so from random accounts.
+Links to a number of popular social networks like YouTube (1.8% and 4.2%, respectively) and Instagram (1.5% and 1.9%) appear in both datasets.
+We also note that among the top 20 domains, there are also a number of news outlets linked from trolls' tweets, e.g., Washington Post (0.7%), Seattle Times (0.7%), and state-sponsored news outlets like RT (0.8%) in trolls' tweets, but much less so from the baseline.